AU-COBRA/ConCert/README.md

 property proven for the other version.
 This is proven by using one of our implementations of our semantics and just asking Coq to compute.

+In [Circulation.v](theories/Circulation.v) we prove a small sanity check for our semantics.
+Specifically we prove that the total sum of the money in the system is equal to the sum of the rewards handed out in blocks.

 In [LocalBlockchainTests.v](theories/LocalBlockchainTests.v) we test that Coq is able to compute with the Congress by deploying it and interacting with it using one of our implementations of blockchains.
+We also specialize the proof shown about to our actual implementations of the execution layer described above.

 ## Building/Developing
 This repo uses the std++ library.
 This must be installed first and can be